marianaluduena/marianaluduena/README.md

 - [QA Manual Testing](https://www.coderhouse.com/ar/certificados/65ef52a28105b28e71efd905?lang=es)

+ ### Web Development 2022 - currently

+ I learned front-end and back-end on a course in the Da Vinci Art School.
+I will get my degree on December!

   ### Web Development (2022)

   On this course I've made my first web site with HTML5, CSS, SASS and Bootstrap.
 I've learned about responsive design, Flexbox and Grid.